I would like to have detailed instructions on how to use Cisco's recently implemented NetFlow 9 in ASA 5500 security and firewall appliances.

 policy-map global_policy class class-default flow-export event-type all destination x.x.x.x yy

-If you are using the ASDM GUI, please go to Configuration-Firewall->Service Policy Rules and Click Add->select “Use class-default as the traffic class”->Next->Netflow (tab)->Add (check the collector(s) you want to use)->Finish->Apply.
+If you are using the ASDM GUI, go to Configuration-Firewall | Service Policy Rules and click Add | Use class-default as the traffic class | Next | Netflow (tab) | Add (check the collectors you want to use) | Finish | Apply.

 Step 2: Set Up a NetFlow 9 Sensor in PRTG

-In PRTG, navigate to the probe that will receive the NetFlow data packets (usually the "Local Probe"), click "Add Sensor", and choose "NetFlow V9" from the list of available sensor types.
-Click Next.
-Under "NetFlow 9 Specific Settings" please enter the UDP port ("yy" from the code above) and select the IP adress ("x.x.x.x" from the code above).
+- In section NetFlow 9 Specific Settings, enter the UDP port (yy from the code above) and select the IP address (x.x.x.x from the code above).
 Set Active Flow Timeout to zero (0).

-Step 3: Netflow Monitoring of the ASA is online
+Step 3: Netflow Monitoring of the ASA Is Online

-That's it.
-Please note that it may take a few minutes before you can see results in the graphs.
+That is all.
+Note that it may take a few minutes before you can see results in the graphs.

 SNMP / NetFlow / NetFlow Traffic Comparison

-What You Should Know About ASA Monitoring Using NetFlow 9
+What You Should Know about ASA Monitoring Using NetFlow 9

-Please keep the following facts in mind:
+Keep the following in mind: